-- Rain gear but no poncho that fly everywhere – these will scare the horses
+- Rain gear but no poncho that flies everywhere – these will scare the horses.

-- Riding helmet if you want to wear them
+- Riding helmets if you want to wear one.

-- Sleeping bags and tent if you are going to camp, or you can rent from the ranch usually
+- Sleeping bags and a tent if you are going to camp, or you can rent from the ranch, usually.

 Who Can Go Horseback Riding?